Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-AARP South Dakota-backed bill introduces first ever consumer safeguards for cryptocurrency kiosks as fraud targeting older adults surges.
+AARP South Dakota-backed bill adds safeguards to virtual currency kiosks to combat fraud targeting older adults.

 Fraud targeting older Americans continues to escalate, with criminals stealing an estimated $246.7 million each year through schemes involving virtual currency kiosks.
 These machines—often located in grocery stores, gas stations, convenience stores, bars, and restaurants—have become a growing target for scammers who trick victims into converting large cash withdrawals into cryptocurrency that is then sent directly to criminals.